-In Frozen Fortress, students build a fortress wall, aiming for the biggest – and most stable – wall possible!
+In this marshmallow STEM challenge, Frozen Fortress, students build a fortress wall, aiming for the biggest – and most stable – wall possible!
 Size can be measured by # of marshmallows used, area, or volume.
 Stability will be tested through a “snowball” attack from an opposing team.
+Note: you can also use blocks instead of marshmallows to avoid the food mess and waste.

 Where Can I Find Out More?